envisioning/vocab/vocab/Hypernetwork.md

 ---
 category: ARCH, CORE
+generality:
+- 0.75
+- 0.735
+- 0.72
+- 0.705
+- 0.69
+- 0.675
+- 0.66
 slug: hypernetwork
 summary: Neural network that generates the weights for another neural network, enabling dynamic adaptation and increased flexibility in learning and generalization.
 title: Hypernetwork
 ---